 Your documents and data are replicated across multiple locations.
-This eliminates risk from an isolated storage system failure.
+This eliminates the risk of an isolated storage system failure.

 The documents and data that you upload to Actionstep are your property.
 You can request a copy of your data and documents at any time.

-In order for your request to be processed the support team will need to verify that you have the necessary authority within your organization to receive the backup.
+In order for your request to be processed, the support team will need to verify that you have the necessary authority within your organization to receive the backup.
 You will need to be an Admin with Authority in order to receive a backup.
 Or, we need to receive a confirmation from an Admin with Authority in order to send a backup to a user without these permissions.

 If your backup is too big for you to download then you can request that we ship it to you via courier.
 The cost for this service will vary depending on courier costs, storage media, and the time taken to process the request.